 We have now installed and configured this on over 20 users’ Apple Mac computers and I have to say the response from these people has been amazing.

-I have a MacBook Pro which I have been using as a test bed.
+I have a mid 2014 MacBook Pro, which I’ve been using as a test bed.
 The specs are listed below:

 You will note that this machine has Intel Iris Graphics (specific to the Mac) and not a certified graphics card for SOLIDWORKS.